Part 3: Templating Logic

 • • Allow you to define placeholder data within the block itself

-• • Only for testing, will not be included in rendered templates
+• • Only for testing, will not be included in rendered emails

 • • Require a key (your variable name) and placeholder value